razorpay/blade/rfcs/2021-28-07-motion-design-core-actions.md

 12. **Trim Path:** Change in the start-point and end-point of a line.

 ## Animation Properties of the Core Actions
-Based on our the products pre-existing actions and branding we've decided on these 5 core-actions and their attributes:
+Based on our the product's pre-existing animation properties and branding, we've decided following 6 core-actions and their attributes:
 1. **Scale:** `length`, `height`, `anchor-point`, `size`.
 2. **Move:** `anchor-points`, `pathway`.
 3. **Fade:** `opacity`.
 4. **Fill:** `colour-tokens`.
 5. **Morph:** `shape-attributes`.
+6. **Rotation:** `rotation`.

 ## Atrribute Details
 ### 1. **Scale**